Paint me a Promise & A Hundred Bucks

 Guests were shaking my hand and everyone chipped in and carried out my equipment for me.
 The cake was half eaten and being packaged up by an aunt.
 I looked around the nearly vacant hall.
 It was a grand reception that they will talk about for many years to come.
 I knew that with certainty.
 I smiled, and wiped a speck of dirt from my eye.
 It must have been the dust blowing off the cornfields.

-I dropped the pay envelope into the card box on the way out.
+It was true more than ever—one never knew what to anticipate in this business.
+I remembered the agent’s word, “Do it for the Gipper!”and dropped the pay envelope into the card box on the way out.

 Paint Me a Promise